paulden/guitar-fingering-recognition/README.md

 # Recognition of guitar fingering using OpenCV

-This repository hosts an **ongoing** student project in computer vision that aims at recognizing guitar fingerstyle using OpenCV library.
+This repository hosts an ongoing student project in computer vision that aims at recognizing guitar finger style using OpenCV library.

 ## Language and modules